If you are considering applying for a Lowe’s credit card, you will definitely want to read this review first.

 Both of these cards are issued by Synchrony Bank (formally known as GE).
 They don’t exactly have a warm and fuzzy reputation when it comes to customer service, but these new credit cards for Lowe’s appear to be better than what they offered in the past.

 Typically store cards have much lower credit score requirements, so if your credit is bad then the Lowe’s offers may be a good way to go.
-I wouldn’t say they are easy to get, but the qualifications / requirements for approval aren’t super hard, either.
+I wouldn’t say they are a slam dunk in terms of qualifying, but the requirements for approval aren’t nearly stringent compared to general use credit cards.

-But if you have good to excellent credit you should be able to qualify for a superior deal with a different card:
+So, if you have good to excellent credit you should be able to qualify for a far better deal with a different card:

 Alternative: 6% cash back at Lowe’s?

 The American Express Blue Cash Preferred gives 6 percent cash back at US supermarkets on the first $6,000 spent.
-Many forum members who have this credit card use it to buy Lowe’s gift cards at supermarkets so they can earn 6 percent on them.
+Many forum members who have this credit card report they use a little trick to get this extra cash back by purchasing Lowe’s gift cards at supermarkets so they can earn 6 percent on their home improvement purchases.

 This is an excellent strategy not only for saving money at Lowe’s, but also Home Depot and the countless other places you can buy gift cards for at your supermarket.
 Go here to learn more about the American Express Blue Cash Preferred.